| So how are we finding life in NZ? You've

 so when they finished passing their Skippers' exams, produced their marriage

+licence and asked him to marry them!
 And, of course, all the Aucklanders who have

 helped us and shown us how to BBQ like Peter and Anita, Nikki, and Pam